NoroffFEU/development-platforms/case-studies/docker/docker-case-study.md

 ## Getting started with Docker

 ### Installing
-DTo install Docker on Windows, you need Windows subsystem Linux enabled
+To install Docker on Windows, you need Windows subsystem Linux enabled

 Using the Docker Desktop